BryanSchuetz/dai/who-we-are/mission-and-values.md

 ---
 title: Mission & Values
 layout: node
-summary: 'DAI’s mission is to make a lasting difference in the world by helping people improve their lives.
-We envision a world in which communities and societies become more prosperous, fairer and better governed, safer, healthier, and environmentally more sustainable.

-'
+summary: Our purpose as a company is to help our clients address their most pressing challenges.
 hero: true
 ---

-To achieve this mission, we must be a great place to work and we must be a successful business.
-We need to attract and retain extraordinary talent, and provide our team with professional opportunity, fair salary and benefits, and a healthy work-life balance.
-We also must perform as a business so that we can meet our obligations, invest in our future, and reward our employee owners.
-The more successful we are as a business, the greater development impact we can have.

-In everything we do, we live by four core values:
+In everything we do to achieve that goal, we are guided by four core values:

-* **Integrity**: we have an uncompromising commitment to civility and ethical behavior.
+**Integrity**: We are committed to civility and ethical behavior.
 We play by the rules and do the right thing.

-* **Responsibility**: we are accountable to our clients, our colleagues, and the communities where we work.
-If we fall short, we own up, fix the problem, and get it right the next time.
+**Responsibility**: We are accountable.
+If we fall short we own up, fix the problem, and get it right next time.

-* **Excellence**: we demand of ourselves the highest technical and professional standards.
-We celebrate innovation, learning, and service.
-We have an unwavering desire to “stretch,” as individuals and as an organization.
+**Excellence**: We hold ourselves to the highest technical and professional standards.
+We celebrate innovation, learning, and results.

-* **Global Citizenship**: we are a global company with a global outlook.
-We depend on our diversity and inclusiveness, respect the cultures in which we work, and treat everyone, everywhere with professionalism and dignity.
-We thrive on collaboration with our partners around the world, and share with them the hope that our work will leave the world a better place.
+**Good Citizenship**: We respect the cultures and communities in which we work, and we treat everyone, everywhere, with professionalism and dignity.

-**DAI**  Shaping a more livable world.

-<iframe src="https://player.vimeo.com/video/546618487" width="640" height="360" frameborder="0" allow="autoplay; fullscreen; picture-in-picture" allowfullscreen></iframe>